 The most consistent thing in life is change.
 Since you'll never escape it, you might as well channel it.
 It's time to make the change in your life purposeful and positive.

 2. Lifestyle misconception.
-How many times have you heard the term 'healthy lifestyle' only to picture a health nut with celery sticks in one hand and tofu in the other?
+How many times have you heard the term 'healthy lifestyle' only to picture a health nut with celery sticks in one hand and tofu in the other; hiking up the side of a mountain?
 The truth is that most people think that changing their lifestyle will be an extreme and unpleasant experience - and that's not true.

 Improving your lifestyle does not mean swearing off chocolate or living in the gym.
 You don't have to eat wheat germ for lunch and you can still enjoy a nice plate of pasta.
 The key is moderation.